touhid1/Mannual-Testing-Foodpanda/README.md

 # Foodpanda Mannual testing

-## Goal of Testing Uber
+## Goal of Testing Foodpanda

-The key concept testing Uber is to ensure that the application is error free and it is working in conformance to the specified functional requirements.
+The key concept testing Foodpanda is to ensure that the application is error free and it is working in conformance to the specified functional requirements.

 ## Perform Mannual Test